 Longest Lasting Razor Blades

-There is no getting around this one; buying new razor blades, especially cartridges, is very expensive, and razor blades need to be replaced more often when you shave more regularly or have coarser hair.
+There is no getting around this: buying new razor blades, especially cartridges, is very expensive, and razor blades need to be replaced more often when you shave more regularly or have coarser hair.

-As your razor blade becomes more and duller, you will start to notice pulling and tugging at your hair, and much less efficiency, with stubble left here and there.
+As your razor blade becomes increasingly duller, you will notice pulling and tugging at your hair, which is much less efficient, with stubble left here and there.

 Rusting Razor of Harry’s Shave Club

-Many of Harry’s Razors suffer from rusting very quickly, as you can see below, reported by those who tried their razor.
+As you can see below, many of Harry’s Razors suffer from rusting very quickly, as reported by those who tried their razor.

 When Should You Change Your Razor Blades

-The argument here is quite diverse, as every type of razor blade, every brand, and depending on the user will affect the time frame in which a blade will stay sharp.
+The argument here is quite diverse, as every type of razor blade, every brand, and depending on the user will affect the time frame for a blade to stay sharp.

-Depending on how often you shave and how coarse and dense your beard is, you should be able to get around 5-10 shaves out of a good quality brand razor, except for a few.
+Depending on how often you shave and how coarse and dense your beard is, a good-quality brand razor should give you 5-10 shaves, except for a few.

 Some razors will only give you around three to four uses.